The Beckman Scholars Program at 91社区 will resume for 2026-27. The will take place on Friday, January 30, from 4-5 p.m. in UUW 324.

 Selected participants:

 All second-summer scholars will be asked to exhibit their research through poster presentation at the annual Beckman Symposium.
-If in-person, travel and hotel accommodations for the symposium are provided by the Arnold and Mabel Beckman Foundation.
+Travel and hotel accommodations for the symposium are provided by the Arnold and Mabel Beckman Foundation.

 Funding Breakdown: